 Often international governments seek out graduates for roles which require in-depth knowledge of the country.

-Entry requirements vary for each university and course, but several ask for an A Level (or equivalent) in a foreign language.
+Entry requirements vary for each university and course.
+Several ask for A Levels (or equivalent) in a foreign language or an arts or humanities subject.
+Others may just require a GCSE in a foreign language.

 - BA South East Asian Studies

 - BA South East Asian Studies with a year abroad

 - BA International Management and South East Asian Studies